-- G. maintain documentation of services provided per the SDCB rules (8.308.12 NMAC). - 3.
+- D. if a support broker provider, meet all of the qualifications set forth in 8.308.12 NMAC; - E. if a currently approved SDCB provider, be in good standing with the appropriate state agency; - F. meet any other service specific qualifications, as specified in the SDCB rules (8.308.12 NMAC); and - G. maintain documentation of services provided per the SDCB rules (8.308.12 NMAC). - 3.
 General qualifications for Legally Responsible Individuals (LRIs) who provide services: - A. LRIs, e.g., the parent/guardian (biological, legal or adoptive) of a minor child (under age 18) or the guardian of a minor child, who must provide care to the child, or a spouse of a SDCB member, may be hired and paid for the provision of SDCB covered services (except support broker) under extraordinary circumstances in order to assure the health and welfare of the member, to avoid institutionalization and provided that the state is eligible to receive federal financial participation (FFP). - B. Extraordinary circumstances include the inability of the parent/legal guardian to find and retain other qualified, suitable caregivers when the parent/guardian would otherwise be absent from the home and, thus, the parent/guardian must stay at home to ensure the member's health and safety.
 The member may request that the LRI (parent/guardian or spouse) be allowed to be employed by the SDCB member/EOR and provide SDCB services as approved in the member's current SDCB care plan.
-The request must include documentation showing all attempts to employ other available resources in the member's community, the challenges the member and/or providers encountered, and why the member-chosen providers were unable to successfully provide the approved SDCB covered service as approved in the SDCB care plan. - C. LRIs may not be paid for any services that they would ordinarily perform in the household for individuals of the same age who do not have a disability or chronic illness.
+The request must include documentation showing all attempts to employ other available resources in the member's community, the challenges the member and/or providers encountered, and why the member-chosen providers were unable to successfully provide the approved-SDCB covered service as approved in the SDCB care plan. - C. LRIs may not be paid for any services that they would ordinarily perform in the household for individuals of the same age who do not have a disability or chronic illness.
 This includes, but is not limited to, transportation of minors to and from school, activities and events. - D. Requests to employ a LRI must be submitted in writing to the MCO.
 The request must be approved or denied in writing by the appropriate MCO/UR staff member.
-The approval of a LRI must be renewed annually, at the same time as the NFLOC and SDCB care plan. - E. Services provided by LRIs must: - a. meet the definition of a SDCB covered service and be specified in the member's approved SDCB care plan; - b. be provided by a SDCB member's parent/guardian or spouse who meets the provider qualifications and training standards specified in the SDCB rules and these service descriptions and qualifications for that covered SDCB service; and - c. be paid at a rate that does not exceed the SDCB Range of Rates (Appendix C) for the specific service the LRI is approved to provide, and be approved by the MCO/UR.
+The approval of a LRI must be renewed annually, at the same time as the NFLOC and SDCB care plan. - E. Services provided by LRIs must: - a.
+Meet the definition of a SDCB covered service and be specified in the member's approved -SDCB care plan; - Be provided by a SDCB member's parent/guardian or spouse who meets the provider qualifications and training standards specified in the SDCB rules and these service descriptions and qualifications for that covered SDCB-service; and c.
+Be paid at a rate that does not exceed the SDCB Range of Rates (9.A) for the specific service the LRI is approved to provide, and be approved by the MCO/UR.